Phoebe Smith is an adventurer, presenter, broadcaster, author, editor, photographer, speaker and filmmaker.

 In trying to promote the joys of wild nights out, adventure and getting outside she has worked with a range of clients from the BBC to Channel 5, Radio 4, The Guardian, Ordnance Survey, Duke of Edinburgh Awards, Rolls Royce, Lowe Alpine and Berghaus.

-Phoebe has – so far – written eight books and contributed to four others.
+Phoebe has – so far – written 10 books and contributed to four others.
 She is also a keen iPhone filmmaker and her 2015 movie A Walk in the Woods: In the Footsteps of Bryson on the Appalachian Trail was shortlisted as Best Travel Broadcast 2016 at the Travel Media Awards and selected to be shown at the Dahlonega Trail Festival in Georgia, USA.
-She also regularly files reports for BBC Radio 4’s From Our Own Correspondent.
+She also regularly files reports for BBC Radio 4’s From Our Own Correspondent for which she won an award in 2018.

 Phoebe’s book Extreme Sleeps reached number 2 on the Guardian Bestseller list in 2013 and both Wilderness Weekends and Book of the Bothy have been shortlisted for several awards in both 2015 and 2016 and been reprinted multiple times.

 For five and a half years she was award-winning Editor of Wanderlust Travel Magazine.
-Then, in 2018, she went freelance to pursue her extreme sleeping adventures, write more books as well as travel articles for newspapers and magazines and persue a number of broadcast and TV projects.
-She still works with Wanderlust as Editor-at-Large, where she writes a regularly, monthly, Wander Woman column about her life on the road.
+Then, in 2018, she went freelance to pursue her extreme sleeping adventures, write more books as well as travel articles for newspapers and magazines and pursue a number of broadcast and TV projects.
+She where she writes a regularly, monthly, Wander Woman column about her life on the road and in 2019 launched her own show: The Wander Woman Podcast.

-A keen scriptwriter, Phoebe is also Sleep Storyteller-in-Residence at Calm.com (the mindful app, named one of Apple's Top 7 Apps of 2017), writing bedtime stories for grown ups.
-Her stories have been narrated by Stephen Fry, Joanna Lumley, Bindi Irwin and Danai Gurira to name a few.
+A passionate writer, Phoebe is also Sleep Storyteller-in-Residence at Calm.com (the mindful app, named one of Apple's Top 7 Apps of 2017), writing bedtime stories for grown ups.
+Her stories have been narrated by Stephen Fry, Joanna Lumley, Jerome Flynn, Bindi Irwin and Danai Gurira to name a few.
 As of 2018 she also writes a monthly blog for Calm telling the story behind the sleep.

-She regularly writes for a range of newspapers, magazines and websites, both in the UK and overseas including: The Telegraph, The Times (of London), The Guardian, Rough Guides, Countryfile, and Metro.
+She regularly writes for a range of newspapers, magazines and websites, both in the UK and overseas including: The Telegraph, The Times (of London), The Guardian, Suitcase, Sidetracked, Rough Guides and Countryfile magazine.